dotnet/arcade/src/Microsoft.DotNet.DeltaBuild/README.md

 DeltaBuild relies on information provided by MSBuild and Git.

-1. Execute `dotnet restore /bl` to dump MSBuild's binary log from your feature branch and pass it to DeltaBuild.
+1. Execute `dotnet restore /bl` to produce an MSBuild binary log for your feature branch and pass it to DeltaBuild.
-1. DeltaBuild performs `git diff` between your feature branch and target branch (default: main).
+1. DeltaBuild performs `git diff` between your feature branch and the target branch (default: origin/main).
-1. DeltaBuild creates cross-section between information contained in the binary log and git difference.
+1. DeltaBuild creates cross-section between information contained in the binary log and the git-diff.

-To cover cases when projects are deleted, you need to additionally execute `dotnet restore /bl` for target branch.
+To cover cases when projects are deleted, you will need to additionally provide a binary log for the target branch, i.e., you will have to execute `dotnet restore /bl` for that branch.

 DeltaBuild can produce a JSON file with list of projects that need to be considered for rebuilding.